The Last Post in the landscape

 Tyne cot cemetery - passendale

-We tell the story of Canadian soldier Guy Melfort Drummond.
-His mother, Lady Drummond, is considered one of the “12 Greatest Canadian Women” for her charitable work during the war, among others for the Red Cross.
+We told the story of Canadian soldier Guy Melfort Drummond.
+His mother, Lady Drummond, is considered one of the ‘12 Greatest Canadian Women’ for her charitable work during the war, including for the Red Cross.
 Some believed Guy would one day become prime minister of Canada, but of course the war changed everything.

 At the start of the 2nd Battle of Ypres, the first gas attack in World War I also took place.
 Guy died on 22 April 1915 in St Julian and after the war he was buried at Tyne Cot Cemetery in Passchendaele.

-The evocation takes place on Sunday 18 August 2024 at 15h00 on Tyne Cot Cemetery at Passendale.
+The evocation took place on Sunday 18 August 2024 at 15h00 on Tyne Cot Cemetery in Passendale.

-In case of bad wheater, the evocation will take place …
+In case of bad wheather the evocation will take place in the church of Zonnebeke.

 Previous evocations